Diffusion limited aggregation in the layers model: Analysis of DLA in the equal layers model

-Let $s_1$ be the step at which $u_1=u_1(s_1)$ was occupied by a halted particle.
-This happened because $s_1$ chose an occupied out-neighbour $u_2=u_2(s_2)$, where $s_2<s_1$.
-If $u_2$ is red at step $t$, then either it became red before step $s_1$, or at some later step.
-As $u_2$ was chosen u.a.r. by the particle $s_1$ at $u_1$ from among the $L_2(s_1)$ occupied vertices in level 2,
+Next consider the colour of $u_2$.
+If $u_2$ is red at step $t$, then either (i) it became red before step $s_1$ when it was chosen uniformly at random by $u_1$, or (ii) it became red at some later step.

-The factor of $2$ is from \eqref{ZZZ} and $\om$ covers lack of concentration of $\wh Z_2$ or $L_2$, if $s_1$ is early.
-If $u_3$ is the chosen out-neighbour of $u_2$,